-RB Leipzig v Paris Saint Germain
+Wijnaldum scores but PSG held at Leipzig

 Post update

-Georginio Wijnaldum (Paris Saint Germain) wins a free kick in the defensive half.
+Péter Gulácsi (RB Leipzig) wins a free kick in the defensive half.

 Post update